iboB/boost.mixin/README.md

 Boost.Mixin
 ===========

-An optimized entity-component system with many features still in its early stages of development.
+A C++ implementation of the mixin concept.
 The ultimate goal is for it to be submitted to (and hopefully one day accepted in) the Boost C++ libraries.

+## Disclaimer

+This library is *not* an official part of [the Boost libraries collection](http://www.boost.org).
+It will be submitted for review somewhere in late 2013.

 ## Documentation

 The (still incomplete) documentation is available at [the github page of the library](http://ibob.github.com/boost.mixin/).

+For questions and comments you can contact the developers at the [Boost developers' malining list](http://lists.boost.org/mailman/listinfo.cgi/boost).

 ## License